Johru/Hero-Maze/README.md

 ## About

 This is an extension of a school project, slowly being upgraded to be a real game.
 All graphics are placeholders, but gameplay is already approaching completion.
-Current stable version is published here: [http://johru.wz.cz](http://johru.wz.cz), development version in this repo.

 ## Monster AI